stopwarstopputin/swsp-wordpress-plugin/README.md

 A copy of the license is included in the root of the Plugin’s directory.
 The file is named `LICENSE`.

 The included IP2Location LITE data was compiled by Hexasoft Development Sdn.
 Bhd. and made available under the CC-BY-SA-4.0 License.
-We redistribute it with the appropriate acknowledgemt (see Credits / Attribution).
+It is redistributed with the appropriate acknowledgement (see Credits / Attribution).

 ## Contributions